What Happens To Inherited Assets in Divorce?

-In other words, when considering the division of the matrimonial pot, inherited wealth (considered ‘non-matrimonial property’) will be treated differently to assets acquired through work, property, investment, and business endeavors during the course of the marriage (called ‘matrimonial property’) in the financial agreement.
+In other words, when considering the division of the matrimonial pot, inherited wealth (considered ‘non-matrimonial property’) will be treated differently to assets acquired through work, property, investment, and business endeavors during the course of the marriage (called ‘matrimonial property’) in any divorce settlement.

 Are inherited assets split upon divorce?

 If money is inherited by either husband or wife during the marriage, whether or not it will be added to the matrimonial pot will depend upon several factors, including: